veltman/recs/london/README.md

 * Oxford Street and Knightsbridge are two big shopping areas.
 Needless to say, I haven't spent much time in them!
 * I'm not usually one for organized tours, but the Jack the Ripper walking tour that leaves from Tower Hill station every night is a good one.
 Try to go on one of the nights when Donald Rumbelow is leading it (see [this schedule](http://www.jacktheripperwalk.com/index2.html)).
 * The food halls at Selfridge's, Fortnum & Mason, or Harrod's, if you're into that sort of thing.
 * Of London's many parks, my favorite is Regent's Park.
-Richmond Park is also pretty cool, but also far away from central London.
+Richmond Park is also really beautiful and well worth the trip if you've got several days in town, but it's a lot farther out from central London.
 * I don't know much about hotels, but have heard good things about [Town Hall](http://townhallhotel.com/home), which is reasonably priced by London standards.
 In general I'd recommend staying in East London or the South Bank.
 It's easy to get around, and if you try somewhere central it will cost you a billion dollars and be a shoebox.